LIFL, or its full name, Linux Filesystem Logger, is a new, rewritten version of loggedfs, a filesystem activities logging daemon, based on FUSE.

 Compilation should be straight forward.

-You will find the files here.
+You will find the files here and here and readme.